To celebrate Roald Dahl Day on the 13th September, I’ve put together a fun collection of Roald Dahl science experiments and activity ideas.

 Making Giant Sweets

-Investigate how to make your sweets bigger, by leaving them cold and warm water for a couple of hours.
+Find out how to make small gummy sweets expand by leaving them in cold and warm water for a couple of hours.
 What happens?
-Our gummy bear doubled in size!
+Our gummy bear doubled in size but didn’t taste as good as when it was small.

 Skittles Experiment

-Place some coloured sweets in water and watch as the colour leaves the sweets.
-Try using warm water to see if the change happens faster.
+Place some coloured sweets in water and watch as the colour dissolves into the water.

 Shrinking Crisp Packets!!!

 Do you remember the part of the story where Mike TV shrinks himself?
-Why not try this fun crisp packet shrinking activity from The Mad House, or can you dehydrate some grapes to make raisins?
+Why not try this fun, crisp packet shrinking activity from The Mad House, or dehydrate grapes to make raisins?

-If you don’t fancy shrinking crisp packets we’ve used shrinky art sheets before to make key rings and they worked really well.
+If you don’t fancy shrinking crisp packets, we’ve used shrinky art sheets before to make key rings, which worked well.

 Willy Wonka Playdough